 But what is love really?
 How does a father love his children, not in word, but in deed?
 He educates them.
 He helps them to grow into their names.
 He counsels them, even as he allows them to learn from their own mistakes.
 In short, his love is expressed in good parenting.
 Do we not have ample examples in our literature and liturgy of God as educator, parent, and counselor?
 How does a mother love her children?
 She educates them.
 She accepts them even with their imperfections.
 She grieves in their sorrow and rejoices in their happiness.
 She feeds them and clothes them.
 Do we not have ample examples in our literature and in our liturgy of God feeding all life, clothing the naked, etc.?
 Are we not enjoined to act as God’s hands and eyes in loving and caring for one another?

 How can anyone say that we don’t speak of God’s love?
 So much of Jewish liturgy overflows with the appreciation of this deeper type of love.
 It is not a one-way street.
 This is not the philosopher’s “Intellectual Love of God”.
 There is no expectation of love without reciprocation, rather this is a relationship.
 Love is not an outward expression of that relationship.
 It is not the icing on the cake; it is the flour of which the cake is made.
 Love—mutual love—is the very foundation of that relationship.
-In fact, our Torah includes a statement that it isn’t due to any merit of Israel’s that we were chosen to receive the Torah, but only that God loved our ancestor Avraham.
+In fact, our Torah insists that it isn’t due to any merit of Israel’s that we were chosen to receive the Torah, but only that God loved our ancestor Avraham.

 There is something much deeper than the “declarative love” on which so many modern marriages are built.
 The deeper love is the love that says: “Even though you are wrong, I will stand by you.
 Even though you have disgraced yourself and disgraced me in the process, I will not abandon you, even if it means I will be further disgraced by you.
 I will stand by you and try to educate you because I know that you have it in you to make me proud of you.”
 That is the love of a parent.
 This deeper love is not the declarative sort that sends flowers to the beloved and thinks that it has fulfilled its obligation.
 Rather, it is the sort that sits beside the beloved’s sickbed in hospital night after night, long after the doctors have given up hope.
 It is the sort that gives the last of one’s food to another, in full knowledge that he will be dead in half an hour despite all we can do.
 It is the sort of love that opens its hand to those who strive to return, no matter how far they’ve wandered.

-While most religions tend to be God-oriented, our culture takes God as the starting point, a given, something that scarcely needs to be acknowledged on the conscious level.
+While most religions tend to be God-oriented, our culture takes God as a given, something that scarcely needs to be acknowledged on the conscious level.
 It is taken for granted as the air we breathe.
 We are not God-oriented.
 We start from God and look toward the world.
 We are life-oriented.
-And so with this concept of love.
+And so too with this concept of love.
 It is axiomatic.
 It doesn’t need to be constantly mentioned because it is woven into the very fabric of our being and finds expression in our liturgy, not in what we say, but in what we have no need of saying.

 The spaces between the letters speak volumes of our love for God, and God’s love for us.